 Students in grades 6th -8th grade are eligible for recognition in one of the school's three Honor Rolls.
-Principal's List recognizes students who have earned 93% or above in all academic classes and passing grade in all specials for the quarter.
+Principal's List recognizes students who have earned a 93% or above in all academic classes and passing grade in all specials for the quarter.
 First Honors recognizes students who have earned a 90% or above in all academic classes and a passing grade in all specials.
-Second Honors recognizes students who have earned 85% or above in all academic classes and a passing grade in all specials.
-Second Honors recognizes students who have earned 85% or above in all academic classes and a passing grade in in all specials.
+Second Honors recognizes students who have earned an 85% or above in all academic classes and a passing grade in all specials.
+Second Honors recognizes students who have earned an 85% or above in all academic classes and a passing grade in in all specials.
 In addition, all conduct grades must be no lower than "S" (satisfactory) to make any honor roll list.
 The Honor Roll is published quarterly in The Crusader Newsletter.
 End of yar Honor Roll is determined by the final year average grade.
-End of year Honor Roll is determined by the final year average grade.